Have you ever wondered how to watch movies before they come out?

 Things You Should Know Before Going for a Screening

 If you’ve never been to a movie screening before, there are a few things that you should know.

 Movie screenings are not always available in all areas.
 Larger cities such as New York and Los Angeles have free movie screenings with more frequency.
-Small towns and more rural area will not always have screenings available.
+Small towns and more rural areas will not always have screenings available.

-Screenings are often for one date only, and are usually scheduled a couple days or sometimes a few weeks before the film’s main release in theaters.
+Screenings are often for one date only, and are usually scheduled a couple of days or sometimes a few weeks before the film’s main release in theaters.
 Because seating is limited, if you are unable to attend a screening, let the organizer know so that they can make your tickets available to someone else.

-Movie screening events are often over sold.
+Movie screening events are often oversold.
 Many times, there are more tickets given out than there are seats available in a theater.